Jingyu6/jingyu6/README.md

 ## Bio
 Jingyu is currently a second and last year master student at [ETH Zurich](https://ethz.ch/en.html).
-During the master's, he spent a year at Meta as an AI resident working on LLMs (long context and code gen models).
+During the master's, he spent a year at Meta as an AI resident working on LLMs (long context and code gen models) and 3D computer vision.
 He holds a bachelor degree in CS with honors from [NYU](https://www.nyu.edu/).
-Before the master's, he spent a gap year working on building search engines at [Bytedance](https://www.bytedance.com/en/) as a machine learning engineer working on search engines.
+Before the master's, he spent a gap year working on building search engines at [Bytedance](https://www.bytedance.com/en/) as a machine learning engineer.

+Current research interests:
+- LLMs training and inference efficiency
+- Long context LLMs
+- Deep learning systems

 ## Research
 (* denotes equal contribution)